Carnival of Sound

 Carnival of Sound is the last studio album by the American rock duo Jan and Dean.
-Though recorded sporadically from 1966 to 1968, it was not released until 2010.
+Though recorded sporadically from 1966 to 1968, it was not released until 2009.
 Even though it is credited as a Jan and Dean record, it is actually more of a Jan Berry solo effort.
-Jan died in 2004.
+Berry died in 2004.
 The album consists mostly of original material, with a few covers of songs by artists such as The Five Satins and The Coasters.
 The album is notable for having a more psychedelic sound than other Jan and Dean records.

 Background

-Sessions for a new Jan and Dean album began in March 1966, with a few tracks completed before Jan Berry's debilitating car accident the following month.
+Sessions for a new Jan and Dean album began in March 1966, with a few tracks completed before Berry's debilitating car accident the following month.
 Sessions continued sporadically until December 1968 as Berry slowly recovered.
 The project was also significantly over budget.
 The album was deemed complete in 1969 but was never released, while collectors circulated unofficial bootleg versions.
 The album's disappearance prevented a possible psychedelic comeback for Jan and Dean, and their working relationship as a duo soon ended.